zzenonn/csci112-lecture-notes/labs/lab01_erd_to_json.md

 # Lab 1: Intro to NoSQL - From ERD to JSON

-## Overview
-This lab introduces the fundamental shift from relational database design to NoSQL document modeling.
-You'll transform a normalized relational schema (represented by an ERD) into MongoDB documents using the **single document approach** - where all related entities are embedded within one comprehensive document structure.

-**Key Learning Goal**: Understand how NoSQL databases favor denormalization and embedding over the normalized, table-based approach of relational databases.

 ## Objective
 Convert relational database designs (ERD) into NoSQL document structures by transforming normalized data into **a single embedded MongoDB document per order**.
-All related entities (Customer, Order, OrderItem, Product) will be consolidated into one document, eliminating the need for joins and foreign key relationships.
+All related entities (Customer, Order, OrderItem, Product) should be consolidated into one document

 ## JSON Review